Rahm’s wild day ends with Memorial win and No. 1 ranking

 Only a week ago at Muirfield Village for the Workday Charity Open, Justin Thomas had a three-shot lead with three holes to play and wound up losing in a playoff to Collin Morikawa.

-Rahm only wanted his tee shot on the 16th to stay dry, though the rough was not a great option with how fast the greens were running.
+“It doesn’t change the outcome of the tournament,” he said.
+“It just puts a little bit of an asterisk in it in the sense of I wish I could just keep that birdie because it was one of the greatest shots of my life, right?”

 The chip was similar — but from a different angle — to Tiger Woods chipping in from behind the 16th green when he won the Memorial for the fifth time in 2012.

 Woods, in his first competition since Feb.
 16 because of the COVID-19 pandemic, shot 76 and tied for 40th.